Updated April 1, 2021

-Become a funding partner in the creation of the Methow Valley Small Business Emergency Grant, administered by the TwispWorks Foundation.
-Your gift will help build resiliency and diversity in our small business community and help our local economy recover stronger.
+Become a Methow Valley Small Business Emergency Grant funding partner.
+Your gift builds resiliency and diversity in our small business community.

 THE SUCCESS STORIES